ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 \begin{remark}
 Everything in this article could be done with conventional [[measure spaces]] $(X,M,\mu)$ instead of enhanced measurable spaces.
 Enhanced measurable spaces are only introduced to enhance the clarity of exposition and avoid making noncanonical choices of measures in some constructions.
-Also, separating [[measures]] from their underlying spaces makes it slightly easier to formulate some theorems, e.g., the [[Radon–Nikodym theorem]].
+Also, separating [[measures]] from their underlying spaces makes the statements of some theorems cleaner, e.g., the [[Radon–Nikodym theorem]] now says that [[measures]] form a [[free module]] of rank one over measurable functions.
 \end{remark}

 ### Measures on enhanced measurable spaces